AlphaHydrae/api-copilot/README.md

 * `showFullUrl` - command line `--show-full-url`

-  Always print full URLs even with a base URL configured (only with debug or trace log levels).
+  Always print full URLs even when a base URL is configured (only with debug or trace log levels).

 Additionally, this command line option can be used to load another configuration file: